What you need to know about nurse practitioner + physician assistant salaries.

 Part of a successful advanced practitioner career plan is the specialty pay rate, experience, and region.
 Demand for advanced practitioners is growing, and we are seeing a rise in organizations competing to attract talent.
 Healthcare facilities are implementing innovative strategies that aim to better support their staff.
 The introduction of technology, wellness programs, and opportunities for growth help to make a positive difference in the healthcare field.

-Jackson + Coker analyzed and compiled NP and PA salary reports from key industry sources for the top specialties.
+Jackson and Coker analyzed and compiled NP and PA salary reports from key industry sources for the top specialties.
 Use this guide as an aid for your career strategy – and as a way to justify support your salary expectations when applying for a role.

 Understanding salary increases and the growing role of nurse practitioners.